 When deciding on which species to use as pioneers, it is important to take all the characteristics of your land and the way you intend to use it into account, and also to understand the habits of the different pioneer plants.
 Looking firstly at the habits of the plants, species such as the alders (Alnus species) and sea buckthorns (Hippophae species) are very good companion plants that will enrich the soil around them and improve the growth of neighbouring plants.
 Thus these species are ideal for using in the way described above and can be planted in quite large quantities on the site.
 However, other species such as the poplars (Populus species) and willows (Salix species) have very vigorous root systems that will compete strongly with other plants.
 When using these as pioneers it is better to plant them in a more compact way such as a hedge or shelterbelt - this will soon provide shelter on the land for your other trees without creating competition problems.
 Other species, such as the sycamore (Acer pseudoplatanus) are more neutral in their effect on other species and can be used in small quantities dotted around the site, thus ensuring plenty of diversity.
 When detailing the species to be used as pioneers, they will be divided into these three sections.

-Detailed below are a few of the trees and shrubs that we have found to make good pioneer species.
+Detailed below are a few of the trees and shrubs that make good pioneer species.
 This list is by no means exhaustive, but it does indicate the potential that exists.

 The soil enrichers